aniket-work/Lets-Build-Enterprise-Cybersecurity-Risk-Assessment-Using-AI-Agents/README.md

 ## Why Read It?
-AI is transforming business operations, particularly in sales.
-This implementation shows how companies can leverage AI to standardize their sales processes, make data-driven decisions, and scale their operations effectively.
-The system demonstrates practical application of AI in sales, from lead qualification to closing strategies.
+AI is transforming how businesses handle cybersecurity.
+According to Gartner, by 2026, organizations using AI in security will respond to incidents 80% faster than those that don’t.
+This article shows how even fictional companies like our “Enterprise Cyber AI Council” can implement AI agents to:

+ - Scale security expertise across the organization
+ - Standardize risk assessment processes
+ - Dramatically reduce review turnaround times
+ - Ensure consistent consideration of technical, business, and compliance perspectives

+The approach demonstrated here can be adapted to your own organization’s security frameworks and risk appetite.
+By building this system, you’ll learn practical techniques for orchestrating AI agents that can be applied to many business processes beyond security.

 ## Architecture